shahjalal-labs/JobDocuments/Tracker/Tracker.md

 # 🧾 MERN Stack Job Application Tracker

 Welcome!
-This is my ongoing tracker for MERN Stack developer job and internship applications.
+This is my ongoing tracker for MERN Stack developer job and internship applications..

 - Each entry shows the company, position, application date, location, platform, status, and interview info.
 - Details are presented in easy-to-copy code blocks for CLI and editor-friendly usage.